resourcepool/save-lora-trainer/course/LoRaWAN 101 Course.md

 **In a summary:**
 Devices in the network are asynchronous and transmit when they have data available to send.
 Data transmitted by an end-node device is received by multiple **gateways**, which forward the data packets to a **centralized network server**.
 The network server filters duplicate packets, performs security checks, and manages the network.
 Data is then forwarded to **application servers**.

-## Topology

-LoRaWAN devices cannot communicate between each other.
-All communication goes to the gateway and the App Server.

-End device#1 -┐
-End device#2 -┼- Gateway
-End device#n -┘

 ## LoRaWAN Classes